Peace negotiations in the Russo-Ukrainian war (2022–present): Early negotiations (February–April 2022)

 Russia and Ukraine started peace negotiations in Belarus on 28 February 2022, four days after the start of the invasion.
 A second and third round of talks took place on 3 and 7 March 2022 in Belarus.
 A fourth and fifth round were held on 10 and 14 March in Antalya, Turkey.

 Initially, Russia demanded Ukraine's surrender.
 However, as Russia's position on the battlefield worsened, its negotiating terms became less demanding.
 The Russians failed in their attempt to seize Kyiv, taking heavy casualties and being forced to retreat.
 After this, the Russians were ready to discuss the status of Crimea.

 Deputy Kremlin Chief of Staff, Dmitry Kozak, said in 2022 that he had negotiated an agreement with Ukraine within a few days of the invasion.
 This settlement would have ended hostilities in exchange for guarantees that Ukraine would not join NATO.
 The agreement was however blocked by Putin, who "expanded his objectives to include annexing swathes of Ukrainian territory".
 A Kremlin spokesman denied the story.
+In December 2025 New York Times published a more detailed description of the events of 2022, in which Kozak was categorically against full-scale invasion on Ukraine, realizing the scale of resistance Russian army will face there.
+He was however sidetracked by Putin for what he perceived as disobedience, when Kozak called representatives of the Ukrainian government on 25 February trying to reach a ceasefire while Putin insisted he will "only accept Ukraine's surrender".